jesperancinha/vma-archiver/README.md

 * sudo ln -s /usr/bin/nodejs /usr/bin/node

-Remember that for vma-rest-api, you need to install first NodeJS, then install the JSON package, then install the Gulp JS file
+Remember that for vma-rest-api, you need to install first NodeJS, then install the JSON package, then install the Gulp JS file if you want to access the documentation for REST calls.

 Bibliography: